Sourdough Apple Pie

 Mimi Council

 Use up sourdough discard in this Sourdough Apple Pie recipe!
-This delicious take on a classic is a fun way to bake with sourdough that yields a slightly tangy and buttery crust.
+This delicious take on a classic is a fun way to bake with sourdough that yields a slightly tangy and buttery sourdough pie crust combined with a warm and cozy apple filling.

 Prep Time 15 minutes